 Find out more about our support groups When is the next group?

-We offer a 10-week program of bereavement therapy groups to help support people who have lost a loved one to cancer or Covid-19.
+We offer a 10-week program of bereavement therapy groups to help support people who have lost a loved one to cancer (we are currently supporting Covid-19 loss too).
 In the the grief support therapy groups our Clinical Psychologists will explore loss and all that it can entail alongside you, and will help you approach difficult thoughts and feelings as a way of guiding you towards coping with loss.
 The grief therapy groups also offer a way to build connections and friendships with others who have experienced something similar.Find out more about our therapy groups

 If you’d like to connect with others outside of a formal support group, you are welcome to join us at one of our social get togethers.

-Our social events, which range from coffee mornings through to park walks and museum trips, are inclusive for people experiencing all types of bereavement, not just those who have lost loved ones to cancer or Covid-19.
+Our social events, which range from coffee mornings through to park walks and museum trips, are inclusive for people experiencing all types of bereavement, not just those who have lost loved ones to cancer (we are currently supporting Covid-19 loss too).

 We also run the grief support get togethers online – we know that’s not the same as meeting in person but it still allows us to meet with others who have experienced something similar as a way of coping with our bereavement and tackling the loneliness that can come with it.